CZ-NIC/fred-client/doc/README_EN.txt

 Command: create_contact

-   In the create_contact command, a mailing address is entered at the end of the command:
+   In the create_contact command, a mailing address is entered at the end of the command, except "transacion ID", it is always the last (optional) parameter:

    create_contact CID-ID02 'Jan Ban' info@mail.com 'Hlavní ulice' Praha 12000 CZ \
       NULL NULL NULL NULL NULL () NULL () NULL \